The Airmen's Stories - P/O J S Southwell

 In early 1941 Southwell was serving with 274 Squadron in the Western Desert.
 On 17th March 1941 a flight of the squadron was detached to Malta to reinforce 261 Squadron.
 On 22nd March eight Hurricanes of 261 took off to meet ten Ju88's approaching Grand Harbour with a Me109 escort.
 In the ensuing engagement, five of the Hurricanes were shot down, including V7799 flown by Southwell.
 All five pilots were lost.

-Southwell is buried in Capuccini Naval Cemetery, Malta.
+Southwell was 20 and is buried in Capuccini Naval Cemetery, Malta.